stephenschoettler/taches-oc-prompts/meta-prompting/README.md

 4. **Trust the system** - It asks "what to avoid and why", defines success criteria, and includes verification steps you might forget

-5. **Use parallel execution** - If Claude detects independent tasks, running them in parallel saves time without token concerns
+5. **Use parallel execution** - If OpenCode detects independent tasks, running them in parallel saves time without token concerns

 ## How It Works Under the Hood